madebits/madebits.github.io/blog/2019/2019-04-17-Why-VSCode-Sucks-At-JavaScript.md

 How can VSCode be better at JavaScript?

 > Force VSCode developers to do maintain some JavaScript project in parallel using VSCode.
+The older the code base, the better.

 <ins class='nfooter'><a rel='next' id='fnext' href='#blog/2019/2019-04-16-SFTP-With-Shared-Access.md'>SFTP With Shared Access</a></ins>